phelipetls/blog/content/posts/how-not-to-write-forms-in-react/index.md

 </Modal>
 ```

-Of course, being able to customize the `onClick` handler is enough to submit
+Of course, being able to pass a handler to the button's `onClick` event is
-the form, so this is kind of a nitpick, but I wanted to point this out anyway
+enough to submit the form -- which is what I want.
+I confess this is kind of a
-because as bad component API design.
-A better approach would be something like
+nitpick, but I was frustrated by it nonetheless and wanted to point it out as a
-this:
+bad component API design.
+I'd personally prefer to use something like this:

 ```jsx {hl_lines=[2,"6-11"]}
 <Modal title='Title'>